Rush Limbaugh serving humanity, emitting vocal vibrations, rhetoric, and resonance all across the fruited plane.

 We'll roll right on right after this.

-All right, folks, I want you to listen up because this is the bottom line of this whole trumped up nothing scandal about the firing of eight U.S. attorneys by the Bush Justice Department.
+All right, folks, I want you to listen up because this is the bottom line of this whole trumped-up nothing scandal about the firing of eight U.S. attorneys by the Bush Justice Department.

 What are the Democrats saying?

-What I'm saying is hurts law enforcement.
+What I'm saying is hurts law enforcement, hurts fighting against crime.

 Really?

-All right, well, try this.
+All right, we'll try this.

 It's a matter of logic.

-When you're Bill Clinton and you just were inaugurated, January of 1993, two months later, you fire all 93 U.S. attorneys at once and give them 10 days to clear out.
+When you're Bill Clinton and you just were inaugurated January of 1993, two months later, you fire all 93 U.S. attorneys at once and give them 10 days to clear out.

 You are necessarily and absolutely interfering with sensitive investigations and corruption investigation.

-By definition that has to happen.
+By definition, that has to happen.

-Know that they are lying through their teeth, liberal Democrats, aided and abetted by their willing accomplices in the drive-by media.
+And yet that is the very charge that's being leveled here by these dishonest, know that they are lying through their teeth, liberal Democrats, aided and abetted by their willing accomplices in the drive-by media.

 Eight U.S. attorneys, two-year review.

-Somehow this is in this is i i interrupting investigations.
+Somehow this is interrupting investigations.

-93 U.S. attorneys gone at one time.
+Do you understand 93 U.S. attorneys gone at one time?

-Whatever they are all working on kaput, you are well, maybe not kaput, but you are definitely interfering with sensitive investigations and corruption investigations.
+You are, well, maybe not kaput, but you are definitely interfering with sensitive investigations and corruption investigations.

-Generally, new presidents let the sitting U.S. attorney finish out his four-year term before getting rid of him.
+It's about the most disruptive thing that you can do, which is why, as a tradition pre-Clinton, generally new presidents let the sitting U.S. attorney finish out his four-year term before getting rid of him.

-And these terms don't run on the same uh clock as presidential elections on purpose so that you end up with staggered replacements.
+And these terms don't run on the same clock as presidential elections on purpose so that you end up with staggered replacements.

 It's more orderly for the country and for the DOJ.

-When you lop off 93 U.S. attorneys at once, what do you do?
+Not to mention this, when you lop off 93 U.S. attorneys at once, what do you do?

 You are taxing the Judiciary Committee.